- Jeopardy! is a popular game show hosted by Ken Jennings and Mayim Bialik.

 Prior to the podcast scandal, Mike had to address past harassment and discrimination lawsuits during his time as an executive producer on The Price Is Right.
 In a statement to The Wrap, Mike responded to former model Brandi Cochran’s lawsuit.
 Brandi claimed producers allegedly harassed her after she revealed she was pregnant and was allegedly fired after her maternity leave.
 “I would not say anything to disrespect anyone’s pregnancy and have always supported my colleagues on their parenting journeys,” Mike said.
 “During my tenure, our female cast members welcomed seven beautiful children.
 We embraced and celebrated each pregnancy and birth both in front of and behind the camera.”
 Model Lanisha Cole alleged Mike and another producer spoke abusively towards her in a 2011 sexual harassment lawsuit.
 Mike was later dropped as a defendant in the lawsuit, and it was settled in 2013.

-Recent guest hosts
+Past guest hosts

-Once Alex’s final episode aired in Jan., the show enlisted a star-studded lineup of guest hosts until season 38 premiered in September.
+Once Alex’s final episode aired in January 2021, the show enlisted a star-studded lineup of guest hosts until season 38 premiered in September 2021.
 The guest hosts for the first three months included Mike, Mayim, Ken, journalist Katie Couric, talk show host Dr. Mehmet Oz, Green Bay Packers quarterback Aaron Rodgers, CNN anchor Anderson Cooper, and 60 Minutes correspondent Bill Whitaker.
 Other hosts that followed included Today‘s Savannah Guthrie, neurosurgeon and CNN medical adviser Dr. Sanjay Gupta, Star Trek, and Reading Rainbow star LeVar Burton, Good Morning America anchors George Stephanopoulos and Robin Roberts, author and CNBC host David Faber, and sportscaster Joe Buck.